TERREMEMBER/znbase/docs/content/latest/migrate/_index.md

         <div class="title">Migration process</div>
       </div>
       <div class="body">
-        An overview of the migration process to YugabyteDB.
+        An overview of the migration process to ZNbaseDB.
       </div>
     </a>
   </div>